Create a Content Understanding analyzer

 }

 This example of a custom analyzer schema is based on the pre-built document analyzer, and describes two fields that you would expect to find on a business card: ContactName and EmailAddress.
 Both fields are defined as string data types, and are expected to be extracted from a document (in other words, the string values are expected to exist in the document so they can be "read"; rather than being fields that can be generated by inferring information about the document).
+The models object specifies the generative models that the analyzer uses for processing.

 Note

 This example is deliberately simple, with the minimal information needed to create a working analyzer.
 In reality, the schema would likely include more fields of different types, and the analyzer definition would include more configuration settings.
 The JSON might even include a sample document.
-See the Azure AI Content Understanding REST API documentation for more details.
+See the Azure Content Understanding API documentation for more details.

 Using the REST API to create an analyzer

-request to the endpoint with the API key in the request header to start the analyzer creation operation.
+Alternatively, you can use the REST API directly.
+The JSON data is submitted as a PUT request to the endpoint with the API key in the request header to start the analyzer creation operation.

-request includes a Operation-Location in the header, which provides a callback URL that you can use to check on the status of the request by submitting a GET
+The response from the PUT request includes a Operation-Location in the header, which provides a callback URL that you can use to check on the status of the request by submitting a GET request.

 import json